 You can go sleeveless, of course, and this green top I’m showing is nice than a t-shirt or tank.
 It is also super stretchy, so you should have no trouble slipping this on.

 Ponchos and capes are also ideal.
-I like this camel poncho top below from Ann Taylor.
+I like this camel poncho top below.
 It’s so Chic that your cast will fall into the background (LOL!)

 Another idea –tops with bell sleeves, so long as the top is stretchy enough to allow you to get your cast through the armhole.
 This purple one might work.